sumitkhatritamu/sumitkhatritamu.github.io/Carbon_Nanofiber.md

 <br> <br>
 <img src="assets/img/Methodology.jpg?raw=true" width="100%" height="100%">
 <br> <br>
+The Figure above illustrates the process of fabrication: A) The creation of electrospun PAN ribbons B) Application of PMMA through dip coating C) Formation of a PAN/PMMA nanocomposite D) Hot drawing to extend the material to stretch ratios (λ) of 3 and 5 E) Stabilization via entropic and chemical compression F) Development of sinusoidal and helical PAN fibers embedded in PMMA G) Extraction of PMMA H) The process of carbonization I) The final sinusoidal and helical carbon nanofibers.
+<br> <br>
 The precursor material plays a pivotal role in determining the final structure of CNFs during carbonization.
 The choice of precursor significantly influences the resulting morphology of CNFs.
 Controlled Microbuckling Technique: